 If you’re new to the world of CBD oil, you may be asking yourself about the endocannabinoid system (ECS).
 If it’s the first time you’ve heard the term, don’t worry, you’re not alone.
-The endocannabinoid system was only discovered twenty years ago and is one of the key reasons CBD and other compounds in the cannabis plant have such an interesting effect on the body.
+The endocannabinoid system was only discovered twenty years ago and is one of the key reasons CBD and other compounds in the plant have such an interesting effect on the body.
 Here is a beginner’s guide to one of the most important systems in the human body – the endocannabinoid system and simple ways to support it.

 Discovery of the Endocannabinoid System